Neutrality of a magnetized two-flavor quark superconductor: Introduction

 0.2cm

 An extension of our work~\cite{Mandal:2009uk} to include color neutrality was performed in~\cite{Fayazbakhsh:2010gc} and the authors found a change in the order of the phase transition from normal to superconducting quark matter.
-However, it was assumed that no intermediate phases of lower symmetry exist between the CFL and normal phase, which is a drastic assumption.
-Furthermore, since the NJL model has no dynamical color fields, the color chemical potential $\mu_8$ has to be introduced by hand, and is a very small correction to the free energy.
+Other aspects of magnetized color superconducting matter were explored in~\cite{Fayazbakhsh:2010bh} and~\cite{Fayazbakhsh:2012vr}.
+A 2-flavor model was assumed in these papers, but since the NJL model has no dynamical color fields, the color chemical potential $\mu_8$ has to be introduced by hand, and turns out to be a very small correction to the free energy.
 Consequently, its effects on competition between phases is also likely to be small, as observed in~\cite{Fayazbakhsh:2010gc}.
 However, charge neutrality can be a more important factor for the same.
 In this paper, we therefore turn our attention to a more comprehensive analysis of the effects of neutrality (both color and charge) for magnetized two-flavor quark matter.
 This is perhaps the phenomenological regime most relevant to neutron stars.
 We present results for the quark gap, constituent mass and neutralizing charges as a function of density for weak and strong magnetic fields.
 While we defer the comparison of different phases to future work, this work has important new emergent conclusions, such as the Clogston-Chandrasekhar limit~\cite{Clogs,Chand} for the g2SC phase, the disappearance of the mixed broken phase and the possibility of strongly magnetized domains of neutral but superconducting quark matter in the star.

 0.2cm

 The paper is organized as follows: In section~\ref{lagran}, we state the model NJL Lagrangian and its parameters.
 In section~\ref{part}, we recast the partition function in terms of interpolating bosonic variables and derive the thermodynamic potential.
 In section~\ref{gaps}, we obtain the relevant chiral/diquark gaps as well as the neutralizing charges.
 In section~\ref{numerics}, we discuss our numerical results for the coupled evolution of the condensates as a function of density and magnetic field for a fixed ratio $G_D/G_S$.
 Our concluding remarks are in section~\ref{conc}.